martensson/nixy/README.md

     curl -i localhost/ -H 'Host: app2.example.com'
     curl -i localhost/ -H 'Host: app3.example.com'

-Assuming you have nginx listening in port 80.
+Assuming you have configured nginx on port 80.

 ### To set custom subdomain for an application